Hiroshima Day Trip from Osaka or Kyoto: Can You Visit Miyajima and Peace Park in One Day?

 Can I use the Japan Rail Pass for a Hiroshima day trip?

 Yes.
-Your JR Pass covers the Shinkansen on eligible services such as Sakura and Hikari, the local JR train to Miyajimaguchi, and the JR Miyajima Ferry.
-It does not cover Hiroshima’s tram network, and it does not cover the direct World Heritage Sea Route boat from Peace Park.
+Your JR Pass covers eligible Shinkansen services such as Sakura and Hikari, the local JR train to Miyajimaguchi, and the JR Miyajima Ferry.
+The standard JR Pass does not include Nozomi or Mizuho by default, but pass holders can use those trains by buying the special add-on ticket.
+The JR Pass does not cover Hiroshima’s tram network or the direct World Heritage Sea Route boat from Peace Park.
+The Miyajima visitor tax also still applies.

 Should I visit Hiroshima or Miyajima first?

-For most travelers, Hiroshima first is the most efficient order because you arrive at Hiroshima Station and can tackle the museum earlier in the day.
-The main exception is if your top priority is seeing the torii gate at a specific tide.
+For most travelers, Hiroshima first is the most efficient order.
+You arrive at Hiroshima Station, can visit the Peace Memorial Museum earlier in the day, and then head to Miyajima for the afternoon.
+The main exception is if your top priority is seeing the torii gate at a specific tide level.
+In that case, plan around the tide, not the default route.

 How much time do I need at the Hiroshima Peace Memorial Museum?

 Plan for at least 1.5 to 2 hours.
-Many travelers could spend even longer, especially if they want to read the personal stories and move through the exhibits at a thoughtful pace.
+Many travelers spend longer, especially if they want to read the personal stories and move through the exhibits at a thoughtful pace.

 Is a Hiroshima day trip from Osaka or Kyoto worth it?